LARK-NLP-Lab/Reinforcement_Learning_Seminar/README.md

 If you are interested, please sign up and join our mailing list: [Google form](https://forms.gle/m3k5it3nXaecAwXB8)

 ## **Schedule and Readings** (Tentative)
 The seminar will run **biweekly on Tuesday**, starting **March 18, 2025**.
 We will **skip the week of April 29** and conclude on **May 27, 2025**.

-The reading materials will be based on Sutton & Barto (2020): Reinforcement learning.
+The reading materials will be based on Sutton & Barto (2020): Reinforcement learning [online book](http://incompleteideas.net/book/RLbook2020.pdf).

 | **Date**        | **Topic**                                   | **Reading**                 |
 |---------------|----------------------------------|------------------------------|